5.4 Opening Up & Sharing Collections and Content

 An important part of making your content and collection available is being able to put your work out there in other channels, such as Wikimedia Commons.
 There are plenty of examples of institutions doing “GLAM-Wiki” activities, and several case studies to explore.

 Additionally, Wikimedia projects allow for very interesting ways in which your content can be enhanced.
-For example, take a look at the Wikidata Art Depiction Explorer, which allows for reusers to describe what is being depicted in a certain artwork.
+For example, take a look at the Wikidata Art Depiction Explorer, which allows for reusers to describe what is being depicted in a particular artwork.

 Wikimedia projects are only one of the examples in which you could feature your content, but it is a prominent one given the fact that Wikipedia is the only website run by a non-profit to be among the top ten most visited websites on the Internet.
 It is also a great platform in terms of what you can achieve if you connect wisely with the Wikimedia community.
-This means taking the time to understand how the platform works and what are the avenues to connect with the community.
+This means taking the time to understand how the platform works and what the avenues to connect with the community are.
 For example, if you want your collection to be on Wikipedia but you don’t have relationships with the Wikimedia community or plans to hire a Wikipedian in Residence (WiR), then you might need to reassess how to engage with the community.

 Foster reuse and remix culture

 There are other examples, such as the Rijksstudio award, that encourages people to remix their collections and even encourages them to be used and applied on everyday items.
 Others, such as the Library of Congress of the US, encourage people to explore their public domain catalog of music and become “Citizen DJs.”
-And others, such as the Coding Da Vinci project, encourage reusing cultural data as a way to explore and reuse collections.
+And others, such as the Coding Da Vinci project in Germany, encourage reusing cultural data as a way to explore and reuse collections.

 This selected set of cases shows how important it is to allow users to engage on their own terms and to explore the wide range of possibilities only limited by their own imagination.